mslonik/Hotstrings/README.md

 ### [Abbreviations.csv](#table-of-content "Return to Table of content")

-This library contains collection of frequently used abbreviations (e.g. *ASCII*) and corresponding expansion of abbreviations (e.g. *American Standard Code for Information Interchange*). **Triggerstrings** of almost all abbreviations are defined without triggerstring options, but they can be entered without pressing <Shift> key, just with small letters and then will be automatically capitalized.
+This library contains a stub  collection of frequently used abbreviations (e.g. *ASCII*) and corresponding expansion of abbreviations (e.g. *American Standard Code for Information Interchange*). **Triggerstrings** of almost all abbreviations are defined without triggerstring options, but they can be entered without pressing <Shift> key, just with small letters and then will be automatically capitalized.
 It speeds up a lot process of text entering, as capital letter in fact requires two key presses instead of just one.

 The convention used in this library:
  * to get existing abbreviation in capital letters, just enter it and add **EndChar**, e.g. \<Spacebar\>: *ascii☐*,